 Have you ever noticed that students start disappearing right about the time you start reviewing for a test?

-Review lessons can be boring enough, but grammar reviews are precisely the type of thing that makes students want to skip class and reappear only for the test.
+Review lessons can be boring enough, but grammar reviews are precisely the type of thing that make students want to skip class and reappear only for the test.
 Now, what if you were to give your students a grammar review they wouldn’t want to miss?
 Here are some classic games you can adapt to any level and use to review essential structures.
-You will have a full classroom during your reviews lessons – guaranteed!
+You will have a full classroom during your review lessons – guaranteed!

 Try These 6 Super ESL Games for Grammar Review